OUR PEOPLE

 |

-Colin Ellard is a cognitive neuroscientist at the Department of Psychology at the University of Waterloo in Canada, and director of its Urban Realities Laboratory.
+Colin Ellard is a cognitive neuroscientist at the Department of Psychology at the University of Waterloo in Canada, and Director of its Urban Realities Laboratory.
 He works at the intersection of neuroscience, experimental psychology, and architectural and environmental design to understand the psychological impacts of places, on which he has published numerous peer reviewed research papers, and written two books: Places of the Heart: The Psychogeography of Everyday Life (2015, Bellevue Literary Press) and You Are Here (2009, Doubleday).
 His current research interests focus on urban stress, wellbeing, and environmental appraisal.
 Current work: Psychology on the Street.

 @whereamInow |